burnssa/ND_Project_1/README.md

 # ND_Project_1
-Supporting content and scripts for Project one of the Udacity Data Analyst Nanodegree program
+Supporting content and scripts for project one of the Udacity Data Analyst Nanodegree program